Kidmat Tzvi: History

-The area was overrun by Israeli Army in the Six-Day War and later occupied.
-The settlement was built in 1981, in the same year when Israeli unilaterally annexed the Golan region and imposed civil Israeli rule on the area.
+Control of the area was won by the Israeli Army in the Six-Day War and later occupied.
+The settlement was built in 1981, in the same year when Israel unilaterally annexed the Golan region and applied civil Israeli rule on the area.

 In May 1989, members of the moshav invaded an apple orchard that belonged to a disbanded kibbutz Kela and prevented members of Kibbutz El Rom from entering it.
 The kibbutz El Rom claimed this orchard too.
 This invasion finished after some days after an agreement, and Kidmat Tzvi stayed with the orchard.

 Near the kibbutz entrance is a memorial, Yad Otniel, dedicated to Israeli Air Force pilot Otniel Shamir, near the site where the plane was shot down by Syrian forces during the Six-Day War.
 His body was only recovered in 1974, and he was buried in his home, Dorot.

 Kidmat Tzvi is a secular community, with no synagogue.